TIGRLab/SCanD_project/README.md

 Let us know if you can get me access, any help would be greatly appreciated!
 ```
 If BBUFFER space is unavailable or you choose not to use it, you need to navigate through each pipeline code and replace all instances of $BBUFFER with $SCRATCH/SCanD_project.

-## Organize your data into BIDS

-This is the longest - most human intensive - step.
-But it will make everything else possible!
-BIDS is really a naming convention for your MRI data that will make it easier for other people in the consortium (as well as the software/ pipeline that you are using) to understand what your data is (e.g. what scan types, how many participants, how many sessions).
-Converting your data into BIDS may require some renaming and reorganizing.
-No coding is required, but there are now a lot of different software projects out there to help with the process.

-For amazing tools and tutorials for learning how to BIDS convert your data, check out the [BIDS starter kit](https://bids-standard.github.io/bids-starter-kit/).

-## Deface the BIDS data (if not done during step 1)

-A useful tool is [this BIDSonym BIDS app](https://peerherholz.github.io/BIDSonym/).

 ## Quick Start - Workflow Automation